frcnextinnovation/NI-Programming-Guide/README.md

 ### 2.2 Formatting

-- NI's format style follow the Google's format style of Java, you can check it here: [Google Java Style Guide - Formatting](https://google.github.io/styleguide/javaguide.html#s4-formatting).
+- NI's format style is following the Google's format style of Java.
+You can click here for more information: [Google Java Style Guide - Formatting](https://google.github.io/styleguide/javaguide.html#s4-formatting).
-- In fact all formatting works can be done by the Extension -- [google-java-format](https://marketplace.visualstudio.com/items?itemName=ilkka.google-java-format).
+- In fact, all formatting can be done by the extension -- [google-java-format](https://marketplace.visualstudio.com/items?itemName=ilkka.google-java-format).

 ### 2.3 Naming

 #### 2.3.1 Rules common to all identifiers

-Identifiers use only ASCII letters and digits.
-Under the premise of readability of the names,  shorter is better.
+Identifiers use ASCII letters and digits only.
+On the premise of name readability,  shorter is better.

 #### 2.3.2 Rules by identifier type